Mafia: The Old Country: Plot

-In 1905, a visit from the Don's landlord Baron Raffaele Fontanella (Carlo Rota) and his son Gennaro (Davi Santos) ends with Isabella and Gennaro getting kidnapped by a group of bandits led by Paulo Messina (Mateo d'Amato).
+In 1905, a visit from the Don's landlord Baron Raffaele Fontanella (Carlo Rota) and his son Gennaro (Davi Santos) ends with Isabella and Gennaro getting kidnapped by a group of bandits demanding money from the baron led by Paolo Messina (Mateo d'Amato).
 Enzo and Cesare save Isabella but lose Gennaro.
-Enzo finds Messina's camp, kills him and the bandits and rescues Gennaro, earning respect from Torrisi.
+Enzo finds Messina's camp, kills all the bandits and rescues Gennaro, earning respect from Torrisi.
 Later, Torrisi reveals to Enzo the kidnapping was orchestrated by one of Fontanella's former business partners, Girolamo Ludovici (Michael Mazzeo), in an attempt to blackmail the baron into selling his shares of Spadaro's mines.
 Enzo agrees to kidnap Ludovici and kills him on Tino's orders (while discovering Spadaro demanded a share of Ludovici's presumed fortunes).
 Admiring Enzo's bravery and loyalty, the Don officially inducts him into the Torrisi family as a soldato.
 Despite being previously warned by Luca that the Don — who plans to have Isabella marry Gennaro — will likely not approve, Enzo begins a secret relationship with Isabella with hopes that he can gain the Don's permission to marry her through hard work and loyalty.

-In 1906, Don Galante and Torrisi collaborate to bring their counterfeiting currency practices to America, but reveals one of their employees, Giuseppe, (Note: Giuseppe Palminteri previously appeared as a minor character in Mafia II.) has been incarcerated.
-A disguised Enzo, Cesare and Leo sneak into the guardie station and rescue Giuseppe.
+In 1906, Don Galante and Torrisi collaborate to counterfeit money for the Americans, but reveals one of their employees, Giuseppe, (Note: Giuseppe Palminteri previously appeared in a minor role in Mafia II.
+For The Old Country, the character is voiced by an unknown actor in the original release and Rick Pasqualone for the definitive edition.) has been incarcerated.
+A disguised Enzo sneaks into the guardie station and rescues Giuseppe with assistance from Leo and Cesare.
 Enzo discovers L'Ombra has also been jailed and refuses to release his former master.

 Following their success, Leo purchases a car from their American partners and Enzo and Cesare win a race with it.
-Later, Tino reveals to Enzo that the family has a traitor that reported them to the guardie, forcing them to stop the counterfeiting business.
-Following a raid led by Major D'Amico (Aaron Wilton), Enzo and Cesare discover a previously freed L'Ombra was the one who colluded with the authorities.
-After saving the counterfeiting operation workers from getting arrested, Enzo and Cesare chase and kill L'Ombra and cover it as a drunken car accident.
-Torrisi and Galante then confront Don Spadaro and Il Merlo over L'Ombra breaking omertà.
-Spadaro claims L'Ombra acted on his own and his death would be a cause for war but has no actual proof Torrisi murdered the latter.
+Later, Tino reveals to Enzo that the family has a traitor that reported them to the guardie, forcing them to stop the counterfeiting operation.
+Encountering a raid led by Major Ettore D'Amico (Aaron Wilton), Enzo and Cesare discover a previously freed L'Ombra was the one who colluded with the authorities.
+After saving the counterfeiting workers from getting arrested, Enzo and Cesare chase and kill L'Ombra and cover it as a drunken car accident.
+Torrisi, Luca and Galante then confront Spadaro and Il Merlo over L'Ombra breaking omertà.
+Spadaro claims L'Ombra acted on his own and denies involvement.